gitcoinco/grants-stack/packages/grant-explorer/README.md

 This package is meant to be used by the users who would wnat to explore rounds and contribute to the projects within a round It relies on the contracts deployed from the [contracts](../contracts) package.
-Indexed data can be queried by the graphs deployed from the [graph](../graph) package.
+Indexed data can be queried by the graphs deployed from the Allo's [graph](https://github.com/Allo-Protocol/graph/blob/main/round/README.md) repository.

 ## Live Links